Force over Distance: Chapter 50

 “No, sir.”
 TJ’s voice was firm.

 Young gathered himself as he watched Wray lace away, cool under time pressure.
 She wore a new athletic jacket.
 It was pale blue, with clean lines and navy detailing.
-Just a shade too big for her.
+Too big for her.
 Miles from her usual style.
 Young hooked a finger around the cuff of a sky-colored sleeve.

 Wray looked up at him.